Posted September 2016 by NZCU Baywide

 - How much you can borrow.

-Regularly checking your credit score is a good idea.
-Here’s how.
+Checking your credit score is a good idea.
+Here’s how you can do so right now for free!

 Errors within credit reports are uncommon, but they do occur.
-Errors which you may not be aware of but could impact your future application for a loan without you even knowing about it.
+Errors which could impact your future chances of a loan approval without you even knowing about it.
 You might apply for a loan only to receive a higher interest rate than you expected, and be left scratching your head as to why.

 A check of your credit score is also the best way to identify any fraudulent activity, such as identity theft.
 Which is a very real and growing concern for many New Zealanders.
 The last thing you want is the same to happen to you.

-So apply for a credit report, check your financial history, and stay informed and up to date.
-This way you can address any errors before your application, work on improving your credit score, and guarantees that your first food forward is also your best.
+So apply for a credit report, check your financial history, and stay informed.
+By doing so, you can address any errors long before you start dreaming of an approval, work on improving your credit score, and guarantee your first financial foot forward is also your best.

 What is a credit report?